anreitersimon/Medbrain-Tutorial/STEP5.md

 ##### PatientSignInViewController
 - displays a screen in which the user can enter his credentials. (i.e. username and password)
 - displays loading indicator while the log-in is in progress
-- displays a message if a error occured
+- displays a message if a error occurred

 ### Implementing the SessionManager